 All students take a required CIEE core course as well as French-taught courses at the Université Libre de Bruxelles (ULB).
 The number of ULB courses that each student takes will vary, as ULB courses range in credit from 2-7 European Credit Transfer and Accumulation System (ECTS) each.
 For students who wish to improve their language skills to better follow their regular university courses at the ULB, courses are offered in advanced grammar and composition.
 More information about the range of courses can be found at the CIEE website.

 You will receive credit for all academic courses taken at this institution, and all of your grades from abroad will count toward your Penn State cumulative GPA.
 You may not take any courses overseas on a Pass/Fail basis.
-Students may not fulfill GHA (General Health and Activity) general education requirements abroad.
+Students may not take sport activity courses (e.g. sailing, bowling, golf, etc.) abroad.
+These courses will not be credited at Penn State.
 All participants are required to enroll in the equivalent of 15 United States credits, 22.5 Quarter Hours.

 To see what kind of credit students in past semesters have received for courses taken on this program, visit the CIEE Brussels Course Equivalency List.
 Keep in mind you will need to complete the course equivalency process once you have been accepted to your program and after you have completed your registration abroad.
 To obtain specific instructions on this process visit our Course Equivalencies page.
 To learn how the courses on this program can work into your individual degree audit, meet with your academic adviser.